 - to issue a claim for an additional guarantee where the guarantee amount is not sufficient;

 - in order to monitor the correct implementation of the customs procedure, to keep the transit declaration under supervision after the end of the transit operation until the transit procedure has been discharged.

 The transit procedure, from the start of a transit operation to the termination of the procedure, must be carried out electronically.
 All economic operators engaged in transit operations in the Republic of Estonia can use the electronic system NCTS for the transmission of transit declarations.

 In order to transmit transit declarations electronically via NCTS, it is necessary to create a user account and access rights beforehand according to the instructions given in the e-MTA.
-The legal representative of a company can authorise users in the online services environment e-MTA or at any service bureau of the Tax and Customs Board.
+The legal representative of a company can authorise users in the e-services environment e-MTA or at any service bureau of the Estonian Tax and Customs Board.
 Sample applications and authorisation documents needed for applying for user rights at the service bureaus can be found on our website.

 Holders of the transit procedure registered abroad also have the possibility to transmit transit declarations electronically at border customs offices via the Internet: Transmission of transit declarations for unauthenticated persons.